 9th to 18th – Hawaii (Big) Island – The Kona Coffee Cultural Festival is in it’s 48th year.

 25th – Kauai – 26th Annual Hawaiian Slack Key Guitar Festival — “Kauai Style”

 1st – Kauai – Opening night of the 22nd Annual Festival of Lights.
 Note that there are additional nights of the Festival of Lights throughout December.

 1st – Maui – Opening night of the Banyan Tree Holiday Lighting in Lahaina.
 Check with VisitLahaina.com for information.
 Note that the Banyan Tree will be lit nightly through most of December.

 1st – Oahu – Honolulu City Lights opening night.
 Note that the ornaments and lights will be on display throughout December.

 Christmas season – All Hawaiian Islands – Celebrate the season with aloha.
 Special events including music, Santa’s arrival and more can be found across the islands.
 Pick up the local newspapers for a listing of events.
 As the time draws nearer to December, we’ll update our Waikiki Christmas and Maui Christmas posts.

-31st – New Year’s Eve – Welcome 2018 with celebrations all across Hawaii.
-We create some of the most comprehensive lists of New Year’s Eve fireworks and events across the Hawaiian Islands.
+31st – New Year’s Eve – Welcome 2019 with celebrations all across Hawaii.
+We create some of the most comprehensive lists of New Year’s Eve fireworks and events throughout the Hawaiian Islands.
 Our lists are currently in flux as we await the announcements of the coming celebrations, however you can take a peek at them now to get an idea of what may happen again this coming season.
 As the time draws nearer, these lists will be fully updated: